Kate BystrovaKB

 Ultimately, the goal of any business is to convert leads.
 (Non-profits and governmental organizations may use different metrics, but the idea is the same.)

 To that end, a good PR strategy increases brand exposure.
-By gaining media coverage and getting key messages to the target audience, you create opportunities for your marketing team to convert interest into revenue.
+By gaining press coverage for your brand and getting key messages to the target audience, you create opportunities for your marketing team to convert interest into revenue.

 Benefit 2: Boost brand awareness

 Whatever else your PR strategy aims to achieve, raising awareness of your brand will be an integral focus of it.
-By placing your message in the right media and industry discussions, you ensure your brand reaches the right audience, improving recognition and promoting a positive brand image.
+By placing your message in the right media and industry discussions, you ensure your brand reaches the right audience and builds on that same audience, improving recognition and promoting a positive brand image.

 Benefit 3: Crisis management